GaijinEntertainment/Dagor-Shader-Language-Support-for-Visual-Studio-Code/README.md

 ### Document highlights

-The extension can highlight all the occurrences of the selected DSHL macro in the file.
+The extension can highlight all the occurrences of the selected DSHL macro or HLSL define in the file.

 ![highlights](res/screenshots/highlights.gif)

 ### Hover

-The extension can provide useful information if you hover over DSHL macros.
+The extension can provide useful information if you hover over DSHL macros or HLSL defines.

 ![hover](res/screenshots/hover.gif)

 ### Document symbols

-The extension can provide outline information and breadcrumbs about the DSHL macros.
+The extension can provide outline information and breadcrumbs about DSHL macros and HLSL defines.
 You can also easily find them by typing a @ into the Command Palette.

 ![symbols](res/screenshots/symbols.gif)